Henry Marsh (runner): Personal life

+Marsh is married to Suzi Wallin, and they have at least two children: Jimmy and Danielle Dorothy.
 Marsh was a co-founder of MonaVie, a multi-level marketing (MLM) company that folded in 2015.
 He served as executive vice-president and later as the company's Vice Chairman of the Board.
 According to Forbes, MonaVie's business plan resembled a pyramid scheme.
-He is also a member of the Church of Jesus Christ of Latter-day Saints.
+He is a member of The Church of Jesus Christ of Latter-day Saints, and he was their second member to qualify for 4 Olympic Games.
 He spent two years on mission in Brazil.
+He was one of three return missionaries to participate in the 1988 Summer Olympics along with Doug Padilla and Ed Eyestone, and commented at a church fireside meeting in Seoul, South Korea, that if he had not gone on a mission that he would have never participated in any Olympic Games.
 In 2008, the Sacramento Bee noted that Marsh was a major financial supporter (two donations totalling $90,000) of Proposition 8, a California ballot initiative to eliminate same-sex marriage rights.
+He moved to Twin Falls, Idaho, for his retirement.

 Achievements

 All results regarding 3000 metres steeplechase.